-Search the Amherst catalog by keyword, title, author, or subject using the Library Quick Search box at the top of every page.
+Search the Amherst catalog by keyword, title, author, or subject using the Books & Media tab on the homepage.
 Check Call Numbers and Availability to see where something's located and if it's currently checked out.

 If something's in the Depository, request it be sent here.

 For even more, use WorldCat to search for and request items from libraries nationwide.
-Use at the top of a record to get to the Interlibrary Loan option, or go directly to the library's Request Service to make your request (7-10 days).
+Use Check for Full Text at the top of a record to get to the Interlibrary Loan option, or go directly to the library's Request Service to make your request (7-10 days).